What to Do When Your #1 Salesperson Resigns

 This isn’t 1985.
 It’s time to let go of the paranoia and the idea that top talent stays with a company for years and years and years.
 Those days are long gone.

-So if it can happen to innovative Reed Hastings, it can and will happen to you too!
+So if it can happen to innovative Reed Hastings, it will happen to you too!
 The era of golden watches for employee tenure are long gone.

 With the preeminence of LinkedIn, spinning yarns or hiding information from clients and prospects about a sales rep's absence just won’t work.